motiwari/BanditPAM/README.md

 Alternatively, to run a "smaller" set of tests, from the main repo folder run `python tests/test_commit.py` or `python tests/test_push.py` to run a set of longer, more intensive tests.

+## Reproducing Figures from the Paper

+Note that some figures in the original paper were generated using the Python code at https://github.com/motiwari/BanditPAM-python.
+That code is not pretty, nor is it maintained.
+It only exists for reference and for reproducibility of the plots.

 ## Credits

 Eric Frankel refined the C++ implementation of BanditPAM, exposed it via Python bindings, registered the package on PyPi, wrote the documentation and test cases, and is now the maintainer of the code.